SidBagwe/Assignment_Siddhesh/README.md

 ## SQL

-Write a single SQL query to return the top 5 states for 4 commodities (Potato, Onion, Wheat, tomato) – Output should contain 20 records only
+### Write a single SQL query to return the top 5 states for 4 commodities (Potato, Onion, Wheat, tomato) – Output should contain 20 records only

+SELECT
+  commodity,
+  state,
+  MAX(modal_price) AS max_modal_price
+FROM
+  agmarket_monthly

+WHERE
+  commodity IN ('Potato', 'Onion', 'Wheat', 'Tomato') GROUP BY commodity, state
+ORDER BY
+  max_modal_price DESC
+LIMIT 20;

 # Part-2 Milkrun Prediction Project